im-andyng/who-is-van-gogh/README.md

 # Result and key learning
 I train the self-built neural network with 10 epochs for each dataset.
 The trainning is done on CPU as my GPU does not have enough memory to run.

+With first dataset, the accuracy varies from 65% to 70% on the test set.
+The model performs pretty well on identifying Van Gogh's paintings with 90% accuracy but struggles to spot non-Van Gogh ones.
+As dicussed above, I guess the problem stays with variance in styles of the non-Van Gogh paintings.
+Of course there could also be issues with how I setup the deep learning model but at this stage I cannot confirm the later theory.

+With second dataset, as expected, the result is much better.
+In general the accuracy varies from 70% to 80%.
+Final, with the third dataset, the accuracy once again reduced to 65% to 70%.

+I went on to train my resnet18 model

 With Resnet18, I employed Google Colab and train the model on GPU with 30 epochs